 Instead, go and get them.
 That takes away the option of ignoring you.
 It’s a win-win situation.
 You get them into the tub, and they don’t associate something negative with getting your dog to come when you call.

 Keep things positive.
-That doesn’t mean your dog will have to be attached to your leg at all times.
+That doesn’t mean your dog must always be attached to your leg.
 It means they have earned the freedom to move away from you.
 But when you call, they instantly respond because they associate it with making you happy.

-You build a relationship and bond with your dog with oodles of positive interactions such as: walks, playtime, car rides, grooming and positive reinforcement, punishment-free obedience training.
+You build a relationship and bond with your dog with positive interactions such as walks, playtime, car rides, grooming, positive reinforcement, and punishment-free obedience training.

 The bottom line: Get your dog to come